 air barrier.
 Material(s) assembled and joined together to provide a barrier to air leakage through the building envelope.
 An air barrier may be a single material or a combination of materials.

 alteration.
-Any construction or renovation to an existing structure other than repair or addition that requires a permit.
-Also, a change in a mechanical system that involves an extension, addition or change to the arrangement, type or purpose of the original installation that requires a permit.
+Any construction, retrofit or renovation to an existing structure other than repair or addition that requires a permit.
+Also, a change in a building, electrical, gas, mechanical or plumbing system that involves an extension, addition or change to the arrangement, type or purpose of the original installation that requires a permit.

 approved.
 Approval by the code official as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.

+approved agency.
+An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official.

 automatic.
 Self-acting, operating by its own mechanism when actuated by some impersonal influence, as, for example, a change in current strength, pressure, temperature or mechanical configuration (see "Manual").

 basement wall.
 See above-grade wall and below-grade wall.